tfresource/tfresource-website/topics/Pricing.md

 # Pricing Travel

-The continued growth in travel demand, worsening congestion, coupled with significant reduction in transportation funding available from traditional sources has motivated agencies with planning and programing resposibilities to consider tolling and pricing solutions as a means of funding new capacity and better managing system operations.
+The continued growth in travel demand, worsening congestion, coupled with significant reduction in transportation funding available from traditional sources has motivated agencies with planning and programming responsibilities to consider tolling and pricing solutions as a means of funding new capacity and better managing system operations.

 ## Attributes of Pricing

-This page considers methods and strategies for incorporating both pricing and tolling in travel models. **Tolling strategies** involve the imposition of fees for the use of a roadway facility; examples include fixed fees that motorists pay—usually based on the numberof axles or vehicle weight—to cross a bridge or tunnel or drive on a tolled highway facility.
+This page considers methods and strategies for incorporating both pricing and tolling in travel models. **Tolling strategies** involve the imposition of fees for the use of a roadway facility; examples include fixed fees that motorists pay—usually based on the number of axles or vehicle weight—to cross a bridge or tunnel or drive on a tolled highway facility.
 Tolling strategies are used primarily as a revenue source to finance and expedite the implementation of needed transportation improvements.

 ::: tip
 Pricing regimens are invariably comprised of a combination of attributes.